ravendb/docs/Documentation/6.2/Raven.Documentation.Pages/migration/server/data-migration.markdown

     * _rvn.exe_

 {WARNING: }

-Be cautious not to overwrite your `settings.json` (if it was customized), your server certificate,
+* Be cautious not to overwrite your `settings.json` (if it was customized), your server certificate,
-or any other configuration files you have added if they reside in the same directory.
+  or any other configuration files you have added if they reside in your server directory.

+* Additionally, if you keep your [data directory](../../server/storage/directory-structure) under the server directory,
+  make sure you don't delete or overwrite it.

 {WARNING/}

 {PANEL/}